Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-0KLJ2_1P_uk.md

 ### Transcript

-> could this mental mode have an ignore function maybe, maybe we've talked about that too i think the thing that makes the most sense too intuitively is the deselecting in some way
+> could this mental mode have an ignore function maybe, maybe we've talked about that too I think the thing that makes the most sense too intuitively is the deselecting in some way